 The original Crackdown is available for Xbox One thanks to the awesome feature that is backward compatibility, which reminded the players how good this game was.
 If the developers manage to capture even a fraction of the original fun and magic, and upgrade the graphics and all the other tech systems for the current generation, the next installment could prove successful.

 4. Crash Team Racing Nitro-Fueled | PS4, XBO, Switch | June 21st

 Fans do not always appreciate the remakes, remasters, and re-releases that much.
 Crash Team Racing, however, was a huge part of their childhood, so a remaster like this is an awesome idea by the developers.
 The remastered version of the original three Crash games was a decent hit.
 The company does not have to do much.
 The gameplay was always there, so in order not to make it bad, they just have to improve the graphics.

 5. Devil May Cry 5 | PS4, XBO, PC | March 8th

 Devil May Cry is a famous franchise, but it was a bit shaken up with the semi-successful reboot in 2015.
-Next march however brings us the first true sequel in eleven years, and the players are more then ready for another hack-and-slash action game.
+Next march, however, brings us the first true sequel in eleven years, and the players are more than ready for another hack-and-slash action game.
 It comes with three playable characters, a new play style, and a cool cameo system with real-life players connected able to make an appearance in your game!
 Sounds promising.